NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 QA question - non generic and specific question what is the vision for the team?

-Background - consice and impactful
-Lingo - what have you done here ?

 – What do you like most about working here?